Amerika-Institut

 • Pedagogy, particularly the teaching of literature, and academic and creative writing in an international context.

-Associated Member (honorary): “Practicing Place: Socio-Cultural Practices and Epistemic Configurations.”
+Associated Fellow: “Practicing Place: Socio-Cultural Practices and Epistemic Configurations.”
 GRK 2589, DFG-funded research training group.
 Speaker: Professor Dr. Robert Schmidt, Katholische Universität Eichstätt-Ingolstadt.
 April 2021-present.

 EDUCATION